yoyobazzi3/Backend-Master-Challenge/README.md

 ```

 Once the app ir running you can access the the self documented API endpoint in the next URL: http://localhost:8000/docs/

+## Challenge Tasks

+### 1 Create an endpoint to delete a product

+#### Description

+It is necessary to implement an entry point to delete the information of a previously existing product.

+For this implementation, a route must be created inside products_routes.py and this route will use its use case and its request and response methods (inside the file requests and responses, respectively).

+The attributes that will have a product are defined in the ER Diagram

+#### Acceptance criteria

+A product that previously exists should be removed from the database.

+### 2 Create an endpoint to edit a product

+#### Description

+It is necessary to implement an entry point to change the information of a previously existing product.

+For this implementation, a route must be created inside products_routes.py and this route will use its use case and its request and response methods (inside the file requests and responses, respectively).

+The attributes that will have a product are defined in the ER Diagram

+#### Acceptance criteria

+A product should be saved in the database and the following attributes can be changed:

+- UserID
+- Name
+- Description
+- Price
+- Location
+- Status
+- isAvailable

+### 3 Create an endpoint to filter a product

+#### Description

+It is necessary to implement an entry point to filter products by the following status:

+- New
+- Used
+- For parts

+For this implementation, a route must be created inside products_routes.py and this route will use its use case and its request and response methods (inside the file requests and responses, respectively).

+The products will be filtered by the “status” attribute defined in the ERD.

+#### Acceptance criteria

+The endpoint retrieves all the products that match a specific status.

+### 4 Add tests for the product routes

+#### Description

+Add test for the enpoints created in the products_routes.py file.

+### 5 Add tests for the product use_cases

+#### Description

+Add test for the product use_cases created in the app/src/usecases/product/"method" folder.